Aeronique/O5-Tunnel-Vision/README.md

 | 7-19 | Zero pad | 13 null bytes |
 | 20-23 | Sequence ID | 4-byte big-endian chunk sequence number |

-**Critical Bug**: The server's nonce construction is broken - the sequence ID gets byte-swapped but stored at the wrong memory location, never making it into the actual nonce buffer.
+**Critical Server Bug**: The server's nonce construction is broken - the sequence ID gets byte-swapped but stored at the wrong memory location, never making it into the actual nonce buffer.
 This means server nonces are `[session_id][17_zeros]` instead of the expected format.

 ### Chunk Upload Process